 "Children sweeten labours but they make misfortunes more bitter," said Bacon in Essay of Parents and Children.
 Well, Mr and Mrs Bacon produced no litter, which I guess adds further fuel to the scholars speculations.

-The sudden death of his father in February 1579 seriously influenced Bacon's fortunes.
+MONEY AND FAME The sudden death of his father in February 1579 seriously influenced Bacon's fortunes.
 Sir Nicholas had laid up a considerable sum of money to purchase an estate for Francis, but he died before doing so, and his youngest son was left with only a fifth of that money.
 Having started with insufficient means, he borrowed money and became habitually in debt.
 To support himself, he took up his residence in law at Gray's Inn in 1579 in order to to bring home some, er bacon .

 For the next 25 years his financial situation remained bad.
 His friends could find no public office for him, a scheme for retrieving his position by a marriage with the wealthy widow Lady Elizabeth Hatton failed, and in 1598 he was arrested for debt.
 It was only Bacon's change in fortunes when James I came to the throne that he became financially secure.
-He was helped by Alice bringing an income of £220 a year from her father's estate.
+He was helped by HIS WIFE Alice bringing an income of £220 a year from her father's estate.

 Bacon quipped in Of Seditions and Troubles "Money is like muck not good except it be spread."
 However, he had a reputation for being rather mean with his wallet.